Introduction

 ## functional form: beta(α = 1, β = 40.6)

-## parameters obtained via method 'factor'
+## parameters obtained via method 'power'

 Nonparametric prior distributions